 - Blue Jeans

 These tools allow for screen sharing, live chatting, and video conferencing, among many other features that enhance digital working sessions.
-There are also are a number of digital whiteboard tools, such as Mindmeister, LucidChart, and even Whiteboards for Jira.
+There are also many digital whiteboard tools, such as MindMeister, LucidChart, and even Whiteboards for Jira.

-All in all, with the right tools — and the right habits — you can maintain that collaborative atmosphere and culture and shift it online, ensuring that remote work and modern marketing align perfectly.
+With the right tools and habits, you can maintain that collaborative atmosphere and culture and shift it online, ensuring that remote work and modern marketing align perfectly.

-Now that you have some tips and ideas on how to better manage remote work as a marketer or creative, now it’s time to answer the million-dollar question: How can marketers combine remote work and modern marketing to reach customers who’ve changed since the pandemic?
+Now that you have some tips and ideas on better managing remote work as a marketer or creative, it’s time to answer the million-dollar question: How can marketers combine remote work and modern marketing to reach customers who’ve changed since the pandemic?

 Here are some ways to approach customers and effectively meet their needs today: